 Second, a succession plan requires business owners to tidy up the internals to a point where a potential buyer or investor can clearly see the opportunity.
 It could be that preparing for an economic slowdown could be the best succession planning you can do.

-"An economic slowdown may be just what the doctor ordered - a chance to stop and focus on internal practices and processes.
-If so, you're already halfway towards creating an effective succession plan," says Aaron Wallace, a succession planning expert with accountants Hayes Knight.
+Hayes Knight succession planning experts say an economic slowdown may be just what the doctor ordered - a chance to stop and focus on internal practices and processes.
+If so, you're already halfway towards creating an effective succession plan.

 Next time the economy turns tough, think positive.
 Here are five internal exercises you can do that both protect you from turbulence and enhance value to a prospective investor.